-Unite your entire community with a giant string #Ceremony Advice#ceremony#steal-this-idea August 1 | Catherine Clark bijouxandbits Photos by Robin Stein We've seen a few ring warmings and handfastings in our time, but this guest participation ritual was a little bit different.
+Unite your entire community with a giant string #Ceremony Advice#ceremony#steal-this-idea Updated Oct 12 2015 (Posted Aug 1 2012) Catherine Clark bijouxandbits Photos by Robin Stein We've seen a few ring warmings and handfastings in our time, but this guest participation ritual was a little bit different.
 Danielle and Davey wanted to bind the entire audience together to symbolize their unity.
 Check out what they did: During the ceremony we wanted to do something meaningful to show that everyone there was involved in our love and relationship.
 So we thought of an idea to show that we were all connected.
 We got sprigs of lavender and tied string around them and placed them on everyone's seat.
 During the ceremony we asked everyone to tie the string to the neighbor next to them and then we placed the string around us so everyone in the room was connected as we said our vows.
 This is as easy as measuring out some string and being prepared to explain the concept!
 Read more about this bike-riding Seattle wedding here.
-Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
-Edited text* Enter your suggested copyedit here.
-Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Adrian & Brian's hippie carnival campout wedding NEXT Steal this menu: Pacific Northwest-style comfort food (plus root beer floats!)
+Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Adrian & Brian's hippie carnival campout wedding NEXT Steal this menu: Pacific Northwest-style comfort food (plus root beer floats!)
 Show/Hide comments [ 2 ] LOVE IT LOVE IT LOVE IT Reply This is great.
 I went to a wedding in SF several years ago where they passed out a whole lot of twine, and everyone there (300 or so people) grabbed hold of it and then the couple literally "tied the knot."
 It was awesome.
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.